-Yet other connections between law and policy are important for administrators and attorneys to understand, as well as faculty and student leaders.
+Still other connections between law and policy are important for administrators and attorneys, as well as faculty and student leaders, to understand.
 One of the most important points about the relationship between the two, concerning which there is a growing consensus, is that policy should transcend law.
-In other words, legal considerations should not drive policy making, and policy making should not be limited to that which is necessary to fulfill legal requirements.
-Institutions that are serious about their institutional missions and their education of students, including their health and safety, will often choose to do more than the law would require that they do.
-As an example, under Title IX of the Education Amendments of 1972, the courts have created lenient liability standards for institutions with regard to faculty members' harassment of students (see Section 8.3.3).
-An institution will be liable to the victim for money damages only when it had "actual notice" of the faculty harassment, and only when its response is so insufficient that it amounts to "deliberate indifference."
-It is usually easy to avoid monetary liability under these standards, but doing so would not come close to ensuring the safety and health of students on campus.
-Nor would it ensure that there would be no hostile learning environment on campus.
-Institutions, therefore, would be unwise to limit their activities and policies regarding sexual harassment to only that which the courts require under Title IX.
+This does not mean that policy should trump law but rather that policy is more than legal compliance, and the law leaves considerable room for policy making that is not dictated by legal considerations.
+Legal considerations, therefore, generally should not drive policy making, and policy making generally should not be confined to that which is necessary to fulfill legal requirements.
+Regarding internal policy, institutions that are serious about their institutional missions and goals will often choose to do more than the law requires.
+As an example, under Title IX of the Education Amendments of 1972, the courts have created lenient liability standards for institutions with regard to faculty members' harassment of students (see Section 8.5 of this book).
+An institution will be liable to the victim for money damages only when it had "actual notice" of the faculty harassment and only when its response is so insufficient that it amounts to "deliberate indifference."
+It is usually easy to avoid monetary liability under these standards, but doing so would not come close to ensuring the safety and health of students or ensuring that there is no hostile learning environment on campus.
+Institutions, therefore, would be unwise to limit their policy making regarding sexual harassment to only what the courts require under Title IX.

 Policy, moreover, can become law-a particularly important interrelationship between the two.
 In the external realm of public policy, legislatures customarily write their policy choices into law, as do administrative agencies responsible for implementing legislation.
 There are also instances where courts have leeway to analyze public policy and make policy choices in the course of deciding cases.
-They may do so, for instance, when considering duties of care under negligence law, when determining whether certain contracts or contract provisions are contrary to public policy, and when making decisions, in various fields of law, based on a general standard of "reasonableness."
-In the internal realm of institutional policy, institutions as well sometimes write their policy choices into law.
-They do so primarily by incorporating these choices into the institution's contracts with students; faculty members; administrators and staff; and agents of the institution.
-They may do so either by creating contract language that parallels the language in a particular policy or by "incorporating by reference," that is, by identifying particular policies by name in the contract and indicating that the policy's terms are to be considered terms of the contract.
+Courts may do so, for instance, when considering duties of care under negligence law, when determining whether certain contracts or contract provisions are contrary to public policy, and when making decisions, in various fields of law, based on a general standard of "reasonableness."
+In the internal realm of institutional policy, institutions also sometimes write their policy choices into law.
+They do so primarily by incorporating these choices into the institution's contracts with faculty members; students, administrators, and staff; and agents of the institution.
+This incorporation may be accomplished either by creating contract language that parallels the language in a particular policy or by "incorporating by reference," that is, by identifying particular policies by name in the contract and indicating that the policy's terms are to be considered terms of the contract.
 In such situations, the policy choices become law because they then may be enforced under the common law of contract whenever it can be shown that the institution has breached one or more of the policy's terms.